arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE_MULTI.md

 /// the complete previous revision of the document
 /// is returned under the *old* attribute in the result.
 ///
+/// Note that if any precondition is violated or an error occurred with
+/// some of the documents, the return code is still 200 or 202, but
+/// the additional HTTP header *X-Arango-Error-Codes* is set, which
+/// contains a map of the error codes that occurred together with their
+/// multiplicities, as in: *1200:17,1205:10* which means that in 17
+/// cases the error 1200 "revision conflict" and in 10 cases the error
+/// 1205 "illegal document handle" has happened.
+///
 /// @RESTRETURNCODES
 ///
 /// @RESTRETURNCODE{200}
-/// is returned if the document was removed successfully and
+/// is returned if *waitForSync* was *true*.
-/// *waitForSync* was *true*.
 ///
 /// @RESTRETURNCODE{202}
-/// is returned if the document was removed successfully and
+/// is returned if *waitForSync* was *false*.
-/// *waitForSync* was *false*.
 ///
 /// @RESTRETURNCODE{404}
-/// is returned if the collection or the document was not found.
+/// is returned if the collection was not found.
 /// The response body contains an error document in this case.
-///
-/// @RESTRETURNCODE{412}
-/// is returned if a *_rev* attribute is given and the found document
-/// has a different revision.
-The response will also contain the found
-/// document's current revision in the *_rev* attribute.
-Additionally,
-/// the attributes *_id* and *_key* will be returned.
 ///
 /// @EXAMPLES
 ///